flecoqui/av-services/README.md

 4. Once the new pipeline is pushed into the main branch, the Github Action is launched.
 On the github portal, on the 'Action' page, you can see the pipeline running.

 ![](./docs/img/github-action-workflow-azure-vm.png)
-### Create Github Action pipeline for Azure Iot Edge Live Video Analytics av-services
+### Create Github Action pipeline for Azure Iot Edge Azure Video Analyzer av-services
 By default, all the Github Action pipelines are stored under 'pipelines/github-action'.
 The docker av-services Github Action pipeline is [github-action.tests-azure-iot-edge.yml](pipelines/github-action/github-action.tests-azure-iot-edge.yml)